Gosrock/Ticket-Storybook-21st/README.md

  git commit
 ```

-if you type `git commit` than commitizen automatically come out and choose
+if you type `git commit` than commitizen automatically come out and choose type of change.
 ![무제](https://user-images.githubusercontent.com/13329304/149973077-afe241d3-e9d7-4c9a-9864-0518dc64769c.jpg)

-type of change.
+---

+step 4.

+- I need package my output.

 :bangbang: we are using [semantic-release](https://github.com/semantic-release/semantic-release) to deploy npm package with github action.
 `so you need to keep angular commit message convention`

+if you want to upgrade the version than add commit message with in `["fix" , "feat" , "perf"]`

+include `fix` -> upgrade version 0.0.1
+include `feat` -> upgrade version 0.1.0
+include `perf` -> upgrade version 1.0.0

+see the below meaning of the commit msg.

 see [how does it works](https://github.com/semantic-release/semantic-release/blob/master/README.md#how-does-it-work) in semantic-release document